darling-x0r/0day_dos_apple/README.md

 # PoC for iOS, macOS, iPadOS (DoS)

-**Update: Apple has quietly fixed this in iOS(and iPadOS) 15.1 and macOS 12.0 without any kind of public acknowledgement or reward.**
+**Apple has quietly fixed this in iOS(and iPadOS) 15.1 and macOS 12.0 without any kind of public acknowledgement or reward.**

+**Updated: Apple only mentioned us for macOS.
+They don't give any more comments. ([About the security content of macOS Monterey 12.0.1](https://support.apple.com/en-us/HT212869)).**
 ## Issue
 Kernel panic after send 2+ TCP/UDP packets by attacker device via apple device hotspot net to external network